mibengt/evolene/README.md

 One way is then to mount your test directly into the docker images and run your tests on that very image.

-On your local machine you can run the same test using `docker-compose --file docker-compose-unit-tests.yml up --abort-on-container-exit --always-recreate-deps`.
+On your local machine you can run the same test using `ID=$(docker build -q .) && LOCAL_IMAGE_ID=$ID docker-compose -f docker-compose-unit-tests.yml up --abort-on-container-exit --always-recreate-deps`.

 ```yaml
 version: '3'